ibm-cloud-docs/Cloudant/faqs/authenticating-faq.md

 1. Delete the no-longer-used service credential.

-Replications using IAM API keys can be updated to use a new API key directly, without delaying the changes being replicated.
+Replications using IAM API keys can be updated to use a new API key directly, without delaying the changes of the ones currently being replicated.
 {: important}